CExA-project/CExA-Experimental/simd-backends/README.md

 ## Build

-To use the library, you can use the `find_package` command as shown in the example below.
-If not installed to a system location, you should provide the path to the library using the `-DKokkosSimdBackends_ROOT#<path to the lib>` option.
+To use this library, you can use the `find_package` command as shown in the example below.
+If not installed to a system location, you should provide the path to the library using the `-DKokkosSimdBackends_ROOT=<path to the install location>` option.

 ```cmake